AstFast/EA-ADPCM-XAS-CSharp/README.md

 Release version requires `Net8` environment

-If you need to be compatible with lower versions, please open your compilation software and delete the section about SIMD, then make slight modifications (mainly using the Net8 writing method for a small part, which is more convenient).
-You need to change it to consider it as a writing method below Net8 (Don't worry, it's very simple.
-You just need to change `[]` back to `new <T>[]{}`)
+If you want to be compatible with Net6, please do not consider SIMD

 ### Demo